 The mummy of Chonsu-maa-cheru can be dated to the time of the pharaoh Osorkon I (ca. 925-890 BC).
 In 1903, it came to the Museum of Ethnology in Hamburg, today’s Museum at the Rothenbaum – Cultures and Arts of the World (MARKK).

 Fortunately, the mummy was not unwrapped, as was often the case at that time.
 Instead, it became one of the first mummies to be examined with X-rays that had been discovered only a few years earlier.
 Already then, a scarab was discovered on the chest of the deceased.

 In 1996, cross-sectional images of the entire mummy were created using computed tomography (CT).
 A scout view (left) illustrates the approximate position and size of the scarab.
-On a CT scan (right), the winged scarab is clearly visible between ribs (below) and linen wrapping (above).
+On a CT scan (right), the winged scarab is clearly visible between linen wrapping (above) and ribs (below).

 The views of the winged scarab shown here were reconstructed from a sequence of CT images.
 The body is made of stone (possibly lapis lazuli), the wings of gold foil.
 As we have no information about its natural colors, the colors used here were chosen according to artistic aspects.